cyberninjanj/cyberninjanj/README.md

 - 👀 I’m interested in C++, C# and Python
 - 🌱 I’m currently learning C++
 - 🚇 I want to make Video Games
+- I want to make projects with Python Code

 <!---